-• Know what else is in it.
 If your compost clears the biosolids test, you still want to press further to know what it's made of.
-"A compost made of nothing but bark and sawdust doesn't provide much nutrition for soil organisms or—eventually—for plants," explains Ed Smith, author of The Vegetable Gardener's Bible (10th Anniversary Edition) (Storey Publishing, 2010.)
+"A compost made of nothing but bark and sawdust doesn't provide much nutrition for soil organisms or—eventually—for plants," explains Ed Smith, author of The Vegetable Gardener's Bible (10th Anniversary Edition.
 "The more diverse the material in it, the more diverse the bacterial and fungal populations in compost."

-• Follow the pros' advice.
-Use Organic Gardening magazine's Touch, Look, Lift, Sniff method to avoid buying whacked-out compost.
 Choose compost that has a loose texture, is dark brown or black, and has an earthy or musty smell (no ammonia or sewer odor).
-Of course, you could also learn to make your own compost pile in four easy steps.
-Learn compost lingo, and you'll be talking like a composting-turning-pro in no time.
+Of course, you could also learn to these 5 ways to compost without a backyard.
+Learn some compost lingo, and you'll be talking like a composting-turning-pro in no time.